samvaity/React-redux-app/react-redux-example/README.md

 ## Folder Structure

-After creation, your project should look like this:
+The project structure looks like this:

 ```
 my-app/